-- 8 thick slices bacon, cut into 1/2-inch pieces
+- 8 thick slices organic bacon, cut into 1/2-inch pieces

 - 1 medium organic onion, diced

 - 2 large fresh poblano chiles, roasted and peeled, seeded and chopped *see note

-- 2 ripe, medium-small tomatoes, roasted **see note, or one 15-ounce can tomatoes, drained and chopped
+- 2 ripe, medium-small organic tomatoes, roasted **see note, or one 15-ounce canned tomatoes, drained and chopped

 - 1 teaspoon kosher salt

 - ½ cup roughly chopped organic cilantro

-- Pick over the beans for any foreign pieces, then rinse under water and place in a 4 quart pot.
-Add 2 quarts of water and remove any beans that float.
-Soak beans in the water for 4 to 8 hours, until the water has penetrated the beans.
-You can quick soak the beans by boiling the beans for 2 minutes, then letting them stand for 1 hour.
-Drain the soaked beans.
+- Pick out any foreign particles from the beans, then rinse and place in a 4 quart pot or Dutch oven.
+Add 2 quarts water and remove any beans that float.
+Soak beans for 4 to 8 hours.
+(You can also do a quick soak by boiling the beans for about 2 minutes then let them stand for 1 hour.)
+Drain beans.

-- Pour 2 cups fresh water into the pot of beans, sprinkle pork with salt and add the pork to the pot of beans, slowly bring to a boil.
-Cover partially and simmer over medium-low heat, stirring occasionally, until the beans are tender, about 1 to 2 hours.
+- Add 2 quarts fresh water to the pot of beans, add the pork and bring to a boil slowly.
+Partially cover beans and simmer over medium-low heat, stirring occasionally, until the beans are tender, about 1 to 2 hours.

-- Cook the bacon in a medium-size non-stick skillet over medium-low heat, until crisp.
-Remove the bacon to a paper towel lined plate and discard all but 2 tablespoons of bacon fat and raise the heat to medium.
-Add the onion and chiles and cook until the onion is a deep golden brown, about 8 minutes.
-Stir in tomato and cook until all the liquid has evaporated.
+- Cook the bacon in a large non-stick skillet over medium-low heat until crisp.
+Remove the bacon to a paper towel lined plate and discard all but 2 tablespoons of the bacon fat.
+Increase the heat to medium.
+Add the onion and chiles and cook until the onions turn a deep golden brown, about 8 minutes.
+Stir in the tomatoes and cook until all the liquid has evaporated.